objcio/OptimizingCollections/README.md

 ## The Book

 I'm writing a short book to explain the implementation of each of these data structures in detail.
-You can download the beta preview of the book as a [60+-page pay-what-you-want ebook][gumroad], in nicely formatted PDF and EPUB variants.
+The beta preview of the book is available as a [100+-page ebook from Gumroad][gumroad], in nicely formatted PDF and EPUB variants.
 Buying the book also gets you an Xcode Playground that includes the entire text along with fully editable, live code.
 You can open the playground in the iOS Playgrounds app, or in Xcode on Mac.

 [![Book Cover](Images/Gumroad%20Cover@2x.png)][gumroad]

 [gumroad]: https://gum.co/OptimizingCollections

-(Naturally, buying the book now also gives you easy access to future updates later.)
+(Naturally, buying the book now also gives you easy access to future updates of it.)

-Any amount you may choose to pay is greatly appreciated: it helps me keep doing stuff like this rather than working on commercial projects.
 This book is my first experimental step in publishing my own writing.
+Proceeds from the book help me keep doing stuff like this rather than working on commercial projects.
 If feedback is encouraging, I'll definitely write more.

 Note that the code inside this repository was actually extracted directly from the code samples in the book.